 The Appointments module is a paid module.
 Please contact your SpotMe Account Manager if you are interested in using it for your event.

-Please note that the Meetings and Appointment modules cannot both be used on the same workspace, you can only use one or the other.
+Please note that the Meetings and Appointment modules cannot both be used on the same workspace.
+Before using the Appointments module for your congress or trade show:

 How is the Appointments module used in Backstage and in the app?